-Four scientific studies confirm the relationship between untreated hearing loss and dementia.
+More studies show relationship between hearing loss and dementia

 Data from large British, Taiwanese and German scientific studies and a comprehensive report on dementia show that there is a relationship between untreated hearing loss and dementia.
 One of the studies supports earlier scientific findings that treating hearing loss with hearing aids reduces cognitive decline, and helps to keep the hard of hearing person mentally fit.